 - Keep use of hairdryers and straighteners to a minimum.

-If you are worried that the amount of hair you are losing is causing bald patches discuss this with your GP.
+If you are worried that the amount of hair you are losing is causing bald patches, you can talk to your GP.

 Who Can Help?